 1. Remember, not everyone is talking about you

 You’re the main character in your life, so it’s easy to think that everyone is talking and thinking about you.
 But in everyone else’s life, they are the main character and they are mainly focused on themselves.
-Sometimes we think that everyone is talking about us but in reality that’s not true at all.
+Sometimes we think that everyone is talking about us but in reality, that’s not true at all.
 Other people are too occupied thinking about themselves and worrying about their own life.
-Sometimes they are even worried what you’re thinking of them, meaning you’re both being paranoid of what each other thinks of the other.
+Sometimes they are even worried about what you’re thinking of them, meaning you’re both being paranoid about what each other thinks of each other.

 2. Start using empowering affirmations

 As humans we worry about being judged, we seek approval from others and we like to please people.
 Basically, we want to fit in and not be the odd one out.
 Yet the reality is when you worry about what others think of you, you hold yourself back from being yourself and doing what you love.
 Life becomes a lot easier once you learn to stop caring about what other people think of you.
 Because nothing should have the power to hold you back in life.
 Nobody should take away your confidence and stop you from living out your dreams.

 4. Remember that you’re in control

 You’re in control of your life, you’re the reason why you’re happy and you’re the reason why you’re sad.
 You have control over what you do and what you say.
 If you’re not happy with something in your life then you have the ability to change it, whether that be your job, your friends, your diet, your routine or your habits.
 There may be things in life which are difficult but in the end, you’re in control of your life and your happiness.